Four million World Cups before the first whistle

 After the whistle

 Today at the Azteca, the first whistle collapses four million World Cups into one.
 Every density on this page narrows, match by match, into the single tournament we actually get to watch — one draw from the distribution, unrepeatable, and quite possibly won by nobody the model favours.
 That isn’t a failure of the forecast; it is the forecast.
-An 18% favourite goes home empty four times in five.
+A 27% favourite goes home empty nearly three times in four.
 The point of simulating four million World Cups was never to predict the one that happens.
 It was to know exactly how surprised to be.

 Model: joint Bayesian hierarchical model in Stan with custom C++ gradient kernels.
-Rosters: announced or provisional squads as of June 2026, matched to the player database; teams without released squads use most-recent national-team call-ups.
+Rosters: the final 26-man squads, matched to the player database, with each player’s age taken at the tournament itself.
 Venue advantage not modeled (neutral-site assumption).
 Penalty shootouts treated as coin flips — even four million simulations can’t tell you who blinks from twelve yards.
+Quietly updated June 12, 2026, from the provisional squad lists used at first publication to the final squads — the numbers here are the current pre-tournament forecast.